ebzzry/ebzzry.github.io/en/src/nix.md

 ```

 This is a function, that takes an attribute as parameter, then yields another attribute set as
 return value.
-My config.nix says that for Keepass, I am enabling the keepass-keefox plugin; for
-Emacs, I disabled the use of GTK.
-For Firefox, which are not package overrides, I specified that I
+My _config.nix_ says that I don’t want GTK for Emacs.
+For Firefox, I specified that I
-want to use JRE and the Google Talk plugin.
+want to use the JRE and the Google Talk plugin.
 Lastly, I am specifying that I want to be able to
 install software which doesn’t have open source licenses, or software that doesn’t follow the free
 software model.